An Efficient Heuristic for Betweenness-Ordering: Related work

-Bader et al.\cite{Bader:2007} proposed an adaptive sampling based approximation algorithm to compute the betweenness score of a given node.
+Bader et al.~\cite{Bader:2007} proposed an adaptive sampling based approximation algorithm to calculate the betweenness score of a given node.
 In his study, uniform probabilities were considered to sample the nodes.
-The number of sampled nodes were dependent on the importance of the considered node, i.e. for highly central nodes, the algorithm requires to sample less number of nodes as compared to the nodes sampled for less central nodes.
-They also provided theoretical bound for their approximation algorithm.
-Geisberger et al.\cite{Geisberger:2008} generalized the approach given by Brandes and Pich\cite{Brandes:2007} and observed that the betweenness centrality scores of unimportant (less betweenness central) nodes which are near to pivot nodes, get overestimated.
+The number of sampled nodes were dependent on the importance of the considered node, i.e., for highly central nodes, the algorithm requires to sample less number of nodes as compared to the nodes sampled for less central nodes.
+They also provided a theoretical bound for their approximation algorithm.
+Geisberger et al.~\cite{Geisberger:2008} generalized the approach given by Brandes and Pich~\cite{Brandes:2007} and observed that the betweenness centrality scores of unimportant (less betweenness central) nodes which are near to pivot nodes, get overestimated.
 They provided an unbiased betweenness estimator framework which overcomes the observed problem.
-Gkorou et al.\cite{Gkorou} developed two approximation approaches to compute approximate betweenness.
+Gkorou et al.~\cite{Gkorou} developed two approximation approaches to estimate betweenness.
 Their first approach was for the dynamic networks and was based on the observation that very highly central nodes remain almost invariant over dynamic operations.
-The second approach was for large networks and considered only $k$-length shortest paths for the computation of approximate betweenness score.
-Their algorithms did not perform well on random graphs.
-Riondato and Kornaropoulos recently \cite{Riondato} developed two randomized algorithms to approximate betweenness score based on sampling of shortest paths and analyzed theoretically.
+The second algorithm was for large networks and considered only $k$-length shortest paths for the computation of approximate betweenness score.
+Riondato and Kornaropoulos~\cite{Riondato} recently developed two randomized algorithms to approximate betweenness score based on a sampling of shortest paths and analyzed theoretically.
 The first algorithm approximates the betweenness score for all the nodes and the second algorithm approximates the betweenness score for top-$k$ nodes.

-Recently, Chehreghani\cite{Chehreghani:2014} proposed a new idea of approximating the betweenness score of a given node.
+Recently, Chehreghani~\cite{Chehreghani:2014} proposed a new idea of approximating the betweenness score of a given node.
 He used non-uniform sampling and then unlike \cite{Brandes:2007, Geisberger:2008}, he scaled the contributions from sampled nodes with respect to the probabilities.
 Finally, he averaged all the scaled values to achieve the approximate score.
-He used a very trivial model for generating the non-uniform probabilities but has not given any theoretical proof for the formula used in that model.
+He used a very trivial model for generating the non-uniform probabilities without giving any theoretical derivation.